Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 Once we have the AdnSkinMerge deformer created we will paint its weights to blend the animation and simulation meshes into the final mesh.

-The *Blend* attribute represents the level of influence of the simulated mesh: a value of 0.0 makes the vertices follow the animated inputs while a value of 1.0 makes the vertices follow the simulated inputs.
+The *Blend* attribute represents the level of influence of the simulated mesh: a value of 0.0 makes the vertices follow the animated inputs, while a value of 1.0 makes the vertices follow the simulated inputs.

 To have a smooth transition from the simulated mesh to the animated mesh, smooth the painting in the areas near the the edges between the simulation and animation meshes.